home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />

 Home Assistant has started to offer a beta version of the Wear OS app in the Google Play Store.
 Support at this moment is very minimal.
-You must be a beta user of the phone app to participate in the beta for the watch app.
+You must be a beta user of the phone app to [participate in the beta](https://play.google.com/apps/testing/io.homeassistant.companion.android) for the watch app.

 ## Home Screen

-The following list of domains are currently supported to toggle/execute once you login and select them:
+The following list of domains are currently supported to toggle/execute once you log in and select them:

 * `input_boolean`
 * `light`